-What Can a Handyman Do in Covington, Georgia?
+What Can a Handyman Do Without a License in Covington, Georgia?

 In Covington (Newton County), most “handyman” work is allowed without a state contractor license as long as you stay under Georgia’s state contractor licensing threshold (generally $2,500 per job) and you do not perform work that requires a state trade license (electrical, plumbing, HVAC, etc.).
 Even if you are exempt from state contractor licensing, you typically still need a City of Covington business license and must pull permits for certain building, electrical, plumbing, and mechanical work.